 - issuing cheque payments where it is known that no funds exist to satisfy such payments.

-Although proceedings for director disqualification of a director, or in respect of any proceedings brought against a director personally for compensation on behalf of the company or a creditor, are generally issued in civil courts, allegations of fraud or dishonesty will require a higher level of proof in support.
+Although proceedings for director disqualification, or in respect of any proceedings brought against a director personally for compensation orders on behalf of the company or a creditor, are generally issued in civil courts, allegations of fraud or dishonesty will require a higher level of proof in support.
 Accordingly such allegations are often not issued lightly as the claimant must reach a higher bar in proving its case.

 When considering evidence in response to allegations of dishonesty involving “deals” which have gone wrong, the court will look at a variety of matters including: